 Students at Jean Lyons School of Music are consistent winners in various music competitions that take place throughout the Lower Mainland and across Canada.
 Many of the School’s graduates are now music teachers themselves, while others have pursued careers in performance, accompanying and composing.
 The Canadian Music Council named Alumna Alexina Louie as Composer of the Year.
 She has also become a Composer in Residence at the Canadian Opera Company and the National Arts Centre.
 In addition to winning multiple JUNO awards, she also received the Order of Canada in 2005, one of Canada’s most prestigious honours.

-The music education we provide not only helps students in examinations and competitions, but also increases self-esteem, poise, social skills, and memory.
-But above all, we believe that, by cultivating musical sensibility and an understanding of the arts, one gains an awareness for culture and ultimately what makes us human.
+The music education we provide at Jean Lyons School of Music helps students in examinations and competitions.
+This also helps increases their self-esteem, poise, social skills, and memory.
+Above all, by cultivating musical sensibility and an understanding of the arts, one gains an awareness for culture and ultimately what makes us human.
 Music and culture are not merely activities that we do; they are a way we live.
 We encourage our students to take advantage of the School’s valuable resource pool of knowledge, talent, and guidance through a dynamic combination of private lessons, masterclasses, theory and history classes, recitals and concerts, and other opportunities for musical enrichment.